josev2046/Integrating-SharePoint-Online-and-Vimeo-for-Audiovisual-Archival-Management-and-Discovery/README.md

 ---

-## Audiovisual Archives: The SharePoint challenge
+## Audiovisual archives: the SharePoint challenge

 Managing audiovisual (AV) archival materials within the broader Microsoft 365 ecosystem presents unique challenges.
 While SharePoint Online excels as a repository for textual documents and structured data, it has limitations regarding the highly specialized demands of AV archives: